dannybrian/eventpresent/README.md

 ## Caveats

-There is little access control here; any user can delete their ID from localStorage and have a new session.
+There is little enforcement here; any user can delete their ID from localStorage and have a new session.
 This is intentional, to allow for broad anonymous access.
 This obviously wouldn't be accepetable for anything long-lived, and there is bound to be hack potential.

+I'm not entirely clear how Node-RED stores the MQTT server credentials, but I've found it periodically necessary to resupply Node-RED the mosquitto credentials after a restart.
+If things aren't working, re-login using one of the MQTT nodes in the flow.